Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Introduction

 The three-point correlation function (3PCF), along with its Fourier-space counterpart, the bispectrum, is the lowest-order non-Gaussian statistic and is expected to contain substantial information on quasi–non-linear scales.
 An additional practical advantage of the 3PCF is that it can be measured directly from a shape catalogue without requiring intermediate processing steps.
 For several cosmological probes, it has been demonstrated that a joint analysis of the power spectrum and bispectrum yields significantly tighter parameter constraints.
 This improvement arises because the two statistics exhibit different parameter dependencies, which help break degeneracies while providing complementary information \citep[see, e.g.,][]{amico2024,Burger2024,des3pt2025,verdiani2025}.
 However, incorporating third-order statistics into a two-point analysis is non-trivial, as it requires a consistent theoretical framework in which the second- and third-order models are compatible.
 This requirement poses a significant theoretical challenge.

 Compared to higher-order formalisms in weak lensing and galaxy clustering, higher-order intrinsic alignments remain relatively under-explored.
-The impact of three-point alignments on lensing studies was first estimated by \citet{Semboloni2008}, with subsequent modelling work carried out by \citet{krause2011}.
-Recent work has measured the position-position-shape aperture mass signal in the LOWZ sample of the Sloan Digital Sky Survey (SDSS) Baryon Oscillation Spectroscopic Survey (BOSS) \citep{linke2024}, showing that for this sample, a relatively simple model suffices.
-Furthermore, the bispectrum of IA has been measured for haloes in the IllustrisTNG simulations \citep{pyne2022}, focussing on isosceles and equilateral triangles.
+Early work on the modelling and mitigation of intrinsic alignments in third-order weak lensing statistics is reviewed by \citet{troxel2015}.
+Initial estimates of the impact of three-point intrinsic alignments on lensing analyses were presented by \citet{Semboloni2008}, followed by more detailed theoretical modelling in subsequent studies, including \citet{krause2011} and \citet{troxel2012}.
+Recent work has measured the position-position-shape aperture mass signal in the LOWZ sample of the Sloan Digital Sky Survey (SDSS) Baryon Oscillation Spectroscopic Survey (BOSS) \citep{linke2024}, reporting that for this sample, a relatively simple model suffices.
+Furthermore, the bispectrum of IA has been measured for haloes in the IllustrisTNG simulations \citep{pyne2022}.
 However, the latter is restricted by the relatively small box (300 Mpc) of the IllustrisTNG simulations.
 From a theoretical standpoint, \citet{schmitz2018} and \citet{vlah2020} derived the IA bispectrum at tree level in perturbation theory. \citet{bakx2025, bakx2025II} extended this work and compared this effective field theory (EFT) description to dark-matter–only simulations, demonstrating that the model can accurately describe the bispectrum within the statistical precision expected for a Stage-IV–like survey in the midly non-linear regime.
 More recently, \citet{gomes2026} presented predictions for the 3PCF of the aforementioned model and showed that higher-order contributions can lead to non-negligible differences as compared to simpler models for stage IV surveys.

 Furthermore, for galaxy-clustering, EFT methods have been applied to large hydrodynamic simulations \citep{ivanov2024, sullivan2025,shiferaw,zennaro2025}, which demonstrate that realistic galaxy-formation processes and baryonic feedback can be consistently absorbed into the EFT framework.